YCRC Return To Play Protocol

 - Individuals who do not pass the screening or experience symptoms associated with Covid-19, (even mild symptoms) should not participate that day.
 Any individual displaying symptoms associated with Covid-19 will be denied entry.

-- User groups, including coaches and spectators, must adhere to any provincial travel restrictions and self-isolation protocols the Government of Manitoba may have in place at this time.
+- User groups, including coaches and spectators, must adhere to any provincial travel restrictions and self-isolation protocols the Government of Manitoba may have in place at any given time.

 Most common symptoms: